tcg/basic_st2_plugin/README.md

-### A collection of extremely basic plugin examples, for my friends using Sublime Text 2.
+### An extremely basic plugin example, for my friends using Sublime Text 2.

-Drop any of these subdirectories into your Packages Directory (Preferences > Browse Packages) to "install" them.
+Drop this subdirectory into your Packages directory (Preferences > Browse Packages) to "install" it.

 ## Currently